festline/festline.github.io/_pages/roadmap.md

    - 3 place – 25 credits
    - 4-10 place – 20 credits

-# Kaggle Inclass Competition "Medium"

-[Kaggle Inclass](https://www.kaggle.com/c/how-good-is-your-medium-article/).
-Here you are proposed to predict popularity (number of claps) of an article on Medium.com.
-Rules are the same as for "Alice" competition, only the webform for uploading solutions .py files is [different](https://www.dropbox.com/request/0iLhMirOekk2QV98Mj2B).

 # Kaggle Inclass Competition "DOTA 2 winner prediction"
 In the 3rd [competition](https://www.kaggle.com/c/mlcourse-dota2-win-prediction) you are going to utilize all knowledge and skills acquired during the course session.